 Drilling out piles for renovations

-Measured by standards
+Measured against standards

 For the connecting reinforcement of the superstructure, the exposed reinforcement can be of different lengths.
 For floor slabs, the reinforcement must be less high than for pillars, which must fulfil earthquake safety standards.
 In this case, the pile head reinforcement must have a certain length.
 Only then can the ironworker connect the sub-reinforcement and further reinforcement.
 The Head with the cutters and the piel head crusher are designed in such a way that reinforcements up to a height of 1.8 metres can be exposed as standard.
 The measure is not chosen at random.
 To ensure that the tensile forces of the reinforcement can act continuously, a rule of thumb in structural engineering states that the height of the overlap must be forty times the diameter of the iron, as the construction practitioner Portmann explains.
 With 40 mm iron, the dimension would therefore be 1.6 metres. «With a length of 1.8 metres, we are on the safe side.
 This covers 90 per cent of the required mass for the exposed reinforcement,» says Portmann.
 However, customised products with longer components are possible.